-Each of our T32 training grants has grant-specific course requirements as part of the funded training program.
+Our T32 training grants may have grant-specific course requirements as part of the funded training program.
 If you are appointed to any of these T32 grants, please check with the PI of the grant ensure you comply with any special requirements.